EvgeniyPaskin/Getting-and-Cleaning-Data-PGA-Project/CodeBook.md

 - mean(): Mean value
 - std(): Standard deviation

+After reading data the script combines it into one Data Frame.
+The Data Frame receives proper variables naming.
-The script aggregates the data averaging each variable for each activity and each subject.
+The script then aggregates the data averaging each variable for each activity and each subject.
+As a final step, the resulting data frame is written to a txt file called "independent_tidy_data_set.txt"

 Notes
 ------